leonardehrenfried/blog/_posts/2013-04-05-editing-scala-with-vim.md

 what my code is doing.
 This makes me better programmer when programming in a language other than Scala.

-###Tools
+####Tools
 Even though the language is beautiful the tools aren't.
 I'm not really an IDE lover, quite the opposite, but I have come around to taking a shine to the comforts that Intelli-J is offering when writing Java.

-I was happy to see the Intelli-J has a plugin for Scala development and have been using that for the last couple of months.
+I was happy to see that Intelli-J has a plugin for Scala development and have been using that for the last couple of months.
 Sadly, the plugin is really, really slow which makes it pretty unusable to me.

-###Enter Vim
+####Enter vim

-I'm already using Vim for everything other than Java so I hunted around the web in order to find plugins and work and I've been quite satisfied with the following ones.
+I'm already using vim for everything other than Java so I hunted around the web in order to find plugins and work and I've been quite satisfied with the following ones.